ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_temperature_profile.md

     ##### Derivation

     We calculate the volume integrated profile and then divide by the volume of integration to get the volume average density $\langle T_{\text{e}} \rangle$.
-If we assume the plasma to be a torus of circular cross section then we can use spherical cordinates.
-We can simplify the problem by representing the torus as a cyclinder of height equal to the circumfrence of the torus equal to $2\pi R$ where $R$ is the major radius of the torus, and $a$ is the plasma minor radius in the poloidal plane.
+If we assume the plasma to be a torus of circular cross-section then we can use spherical coordinates.
+We can simplify the problem by representing the torus as a cylinder of height equal to the circumference of the torus equal to $2\pi R$ where $R$ is the major radius of the torus, and $a$ is the plasma minor radius in the poloidal plane.

-    The cyclindrical volume element is given by:
+    The cylindrical volume element is given by:

     $$
     V = \int \int \int dV = \int^{2\pi R}_0 \int^{2\pi}_0 \int^a_0 r \ dr \ d\theta \ dz